 Violinist Aleksandra Maslovaric and pianist Tania Fleischer perform a collection of intimate music composed by women.
-Spanning two continents and three centuries, this album includes works composed by Beth Anderson, Lili Boulanger, Barbara Heller, Francesca Lebrun, Johanna Senfter and Aleksandra Maslovaric.
+Spanning two continents and three centuries, this album includes works composed by Anderson, Boulanger, Heller, Lebrun, Senfter, and Maslovaric.

 “…violinist Aleksandra Maslovaric has created a highly enjoyable recording of almost completely unknown music.”